 Building a tidal barrier

-We propose a tidal barrier at Little Island, to protect the city from major flooding threat.
-The barrier would have a gate that can be closed as necessary to protect the city from tidal surge for generations.
-The chosen location allows for required water storage to seperate upstream water from the tide and the protection of and development of the city and docklands.
+We propose a tidal barrier to protect the city from a major flooding threat.
+The barrier would have a navigation gate that can be closed as necessary to protect the city from tidal surge for generations.
+A tidal barrier allows for required water storage to separate upstream water from the tide and the protection of and development of the city and docklands.
 A tidal barrier causes no disturbance to the current river landscape in the city or to the city economy during construction.
 The tidal barrier would work in combination with other flood relief methods which may all react together to future protect the city in an unknown climate change scenario.
 The technology is known and understood and supported by world experts in hydrology.
 The benefits of choosing a tidal barrier would start now, and would grow in time.
 A tidal barrier creates new economic opportunity for Cork and protects far more potential properties in the city.

 Repair of the quayside landscape